phunware/maas-alerts-android-sdk/README.md

 To get the list of available subscriptions, call the line `PwAlertsSubscriptions.getSubscriptionGroups(Context context)`.
 This will return an `ArrayList` of `PwSubscription` objects.
-Each object maintains an `id`, a `name` and an `isSubscribed` flag.
+Each object maintains an `id`, a `name` and an `isSubscribed` flag, and an `ArrayList` of children `PwSubscription` objects (referred to as sub-segments).
-The server maintains a subscribed state for each subscription, however this information isn’t passed back in this call.
-It is up to the developer to update and persist the saved state of each subscription.
+The server and the Alerts SDK maintain state for each subscription.

 ### How do I send an updated list of subscription preferences to the server?
 Use the `saveSubscriptions()` method to save the subscription state on the server. _**This method should be called asynchronously, or outside of the main UI thread.**_